 Penn State Behrend offers opportunities for students interested in living with others who share common interests and goals.
 Special Living Options (SLOs) are open to students who have an interest in one of the themes.
 Students interested in an SLO can contact the Housing and Food Service Office for more information about how to request an SLO.

 The following SLOs are available at Behrend for 2019-2020:

 Discover House is a living-learning community designed by the Behrend Academic & Career Planning Center on behalf of the Division of Undergraduate Studies for students who want to make the most of their Penn State experience.
 In Discover House, a student learns about the University opportunities and academic programs so he/she can make an informed choice of major and create an exciting academic plan.
 Discover House students receive individualized attention from advisers and are offered special monthly programs and opportunities.
 It is an ideal environment to begin university life and transition to the on-campus living environment.
-Discover House is in Perry Hall and is for DUS students.
+Discover House is in a traditional hall and is for DUS students.

 This Interest House in a traditional hall gives engineering students the opportunity to interact with other engineering students.
 Residents also learn about the resources and services the college offers to help them achieve their academic, personal, and career goals.
 Open to first year and returning Engineering students only.

 This international-focused special living environment in Trippe Hall offers the opportunity to build valuable cultural competency skills.
 Global Boarders is an international-focused community of students seeking close interaction with peers who live or have studied abroad, hope to study abroad, or want a culturally diverse living-learning environment.
 The Black School of Business will offer academic enrichment and unique out-of-class opportunities for Global Boarders participants, both first year and returning students.